blinklabs-io/docs/src/content/docs/guides/dingo/003-using-dingo-with-cardano-cli.md

 description: Dingo - How to use Dingo with Cardano CLI.
 ---

-# How to use Dingo with the Cardano CLI

 Dingo is a Cardano blockchain data node written in Go which actively participates in network communications on the Cardano blockchain using the Ouroboros Network Node-to-Node family of mini-protocols.

 ⚠️ This is a work in progress and is currently under heavy development